MechbioIISc/starter-hugo-research-group/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
-  Wecome to the webpage for our group
+  Wecome to the webpage of EMBRG
 hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.